sap-tutorials/Tutorials/tutorials/hxe-sles-server-apps-local/hxe-sles-server-apps-local.md

 As stated in the previous section you can download the installation packages either using a *GUI Mode* or a *Console Mode*.

 You will find below the instructions for both.
-It is however, recommended that you use the ***Console Mode*** directly from the RHEL server.
+It is however, recommended that you use the ***Console Mode*** directly from the SLES server.

-> **Note:** Again, if your RHEL system is not connected to the internet, then you have no choice but to save the Download Manager locally, download the packages locally (using either the *GUI Mode* or a *Console Mode*) then transfer them to your RHEL system.
+> **Note:** Again, if your SLES system is not connected to the internet, then you have no choice but to save the Download Manager locally, download the packages locally (using either the *GUI Mode* or a *Console Mode*) then transfer them to your SLES system.

 &nbsp;